Archive

 The Asia Trip: Lotteria - Zeppin Ultimate Cheeseburger

 It wasn't until we came back to Tokyo from Kyoto that I finally tried this sweet-looking burger...
-I remember it like it was yesterday... we had just finished visiting Sony headquarters, it was a rainy but not that cold.
-Across, the street earlier we had spotted a Lotteria and I vowed to finally eat the Zeppin Cheeseburger.
-At the bottom of a set of winding stairs set beneath the street was the entrance and through a glass door was my burger or promised.
+I remember it like it was yesterday...
+We had just finished visiting Sony headquarters.
+It was a rainy fall day but, oddly, not that cold.
+Across the street earlier, we had spotted a Lotteria and I vowed to finally eat the Zeppin Cheeseburger.
+At the bottom of a set of winding stairs set beneath the street was the entrance and through a glass door was my burger of promise.

 "Set?" the service guy replied.
-I shook my head no and placed my money on the counter.
+I shook my head "no" and placed my money on the counter.

 So how was it?
 It was actually pretty good, if a bit pricey; especially for the size!
 It's not quite as small as a slider, but it's not bigger by much.
 You can get a sense of the size in comparison to my hand above.